 Students find writing a cold email intimidating, but understanding the genre can make it easier.
 The cold email has six components.
-Three to five sentences is the target length for the entire message.
+Three to five sentences is a good target length.

 Before you write the email, research your contact.
-See if you have mutual friends on Facebook, find out if they are on Twitter, have a look at their LinkedIn profile, see if there are any details to be gleaned from a Google search.
+Have a look at their LinkedIn profile, see if there are any details to be gleaned from a Google search, and see if they’re on (and have mutual friends on) any social media platform you use.
 The more you know about the person you’re writing to, the more effectively you’ll be able to target your email.

 - The subject line: Wait until you’ve composed the email to write the subject line.
 Isolate the most compelling point of connection and make it your subject: